DinisCruz/Book_Software_Quality/content/21.From-Audio/to-fix-transcription/AppSec/Lock the Web Services API.md

 Two key problems web services consumers have is how to make sure that they fully understand:

-  a] what the web services API does and how it behaves.
+  a] what the web services API does and how it behaves

   b] what happens when there are changes.